urol-e5/protocols/2020-01-01-Total-Protein-Protocol.md

 [Pierce BCA Protein Assay Kit](/Users/hputnam/MyProjects/urol-e5/protocols/images/Pierce_BCA_Protein_Assay_UG.pdf).

 **Adult Tissue Sample Preparation for Soluble and Insoluble Protein from Holobiont**

+**Adult Tissue Sample Preparation for Insoluble Protein from Host**
 1. Thaw a 500 μL aliquot of tissue homogenate.
 2. Vortex to re-suspend the symbiont cell pellet.
 5. Add 10 μL of 1M NaOH (pH should be ~10) to the tube.
 Experiments may be needed prior to use to determine if volume is appropriate for species of choice.